-Credit Forum
+Credit Risk Forum

-The Forum is a regular forum to identify, measure, manage credit risk and ensure business strategies, are operating within the risk appetite.
-The Forum also ensures the retail lending activities are conducted in accordance to the requirements stipulated in Citi policies and regulatory requirements.
-The Forum also ensures that the credit risk arising from the wholesale assets is managed in accordance with relevant policies of the Company.
+The Credit Risk Forum is a regular forum to identify, measure, manage credit risk and ensure business strategies, are operating within the risk appetite.
+The Forum also ensures that the retail lending activities are conducted in accordance with the requirements stipulated in Citi policies and regulatory requirements.